grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 at the keyboard for A problems.
 Partner B should be at the keyboard for B problems.

+Make sure to introduce yourself to your partner.

+Make sure to update the csc151 library.
+(It's always good to check.)

-Make sure to grab the `procedures.rkt` file and put it into DrRacket.
+Make sure to grab the `types.rkt` file and put it into DrRacket.
 All the instructions are in the file.